 Water Purification Tablets and Filters

 Water purification tablets are easy to include in your dog’s bug-out bag; they are small, lightweight, and easy to store.
 You should always have water purification tablets in your dog’s backpack.
-Shake the tablets to make sure they dissolve and wait the allocated time on the package.
-Also, check the shelf life on the package.
+Shake the tablets to make sure they dissolve and wait for the allocated time on the package.
+Also, check the shelf life of the package.